 The Fat Years, by Chan Koonchung

-The Fat Years is a profoundly disturbing novel.
+The Fat Years by CHAN Koonchung (the family name is CHAN) is a profoundly disturbing novel.
 It has been banned in mainland China and officially has not been published there.
-However, the author has said digital copies were disseminated “on the Internet within the Chinese firewall” before being deleted.
-Koonchung does not speculate who specifically deleted his novel, but the title of an article by him, “Chinese Author: My Book Was Banned in My Home Country”, strongly implicates the Chinese authorities.
+However, Chan has said digital copies were disseminated “on the Internet within the Chinese firewall” before being deleted.
+He does not speculate who specifically deleted his novel, but the title of an article by him, “Chinese Author: My Book Was Banned in My Home Country”, strongly implicates the Chinese authorities.

 An intriguing premise